-- Disconnect the cable TV and lower the satellite dish and/or antenna. - Disconnect and stow the telephone line. - Retract awnings and secure them for travel. - Close the primary LP-Gas tank valve. - Connect the sewer hose. - Drain and flush holding tanks. - Disconnect fresh water hose from the source and store with end cap in place.
-If applicable, remove the water pressure regulator from the city water faucet. - Turn shore power breaker off and disconnect the shore line.
+- Disconnect fresh water hose from the source and store with end cap in place.
+If applicable, remove the hose protection water pressure regulator from the city water faucet. - Turn the shore power breaker off and disconnect the shore line.
 Wind up and store the shore cord and secure the door. - Inspect fluid level in oil bath hubs (if applicable) and check all tire pressures. - Secure all compartment doors. - Inspect tires and wheels. - Check for fluid leaks under and around the motorhome.